luiscoco/JavaSE_OOP_summary/README.md

 https://www.mygreatlearning.com/blog/oops-concepts-in-java/

-**Object-Oriented Programming**  is a paradigm that revolves around the concept of "objects"
+**Object-Oriented Programming (OOP)**  is a paradigm that revolves around the concept of "objects"

 These **objects** are **instances of classes**, which serve as blueprints for creating tangible, real-world entities in your code

+Let's study the main principles in OOP:

+- Abstraction

+- Encapsulation

+- Inheritance

+- Polymorphism

+- Association

+- Aggregation

+- Composition

+- Coupling

+- Cohesion

 ## 1. Abstraction